Chip 'n Dale: Rescue Rangers (TV series): Production

 While Chip and Dale were established characters, in order to bring them into the series only their general appearance and basic personality traits were kept.
 Unlike their appearances in Disney shorts, the Rescue Rangers features the chipmunk duo as very verbal, with Chip voiced by Tress MacNeille and Dale voiced by Corey Burton.
 Audio processing was used to speed up the voice recordings and give the voices a higher pitch, particularly Chip's.
 The pair were given clothes—Chip the clothing of the original-concept Kit, while the goofier Dale was reminiscent of, but not specifically modeled after, Thomas Magnum from Magnum, P.I. with his Hawaiian shirt.

-The series premiered in 1989 on The Disney Channel before moving into a regular slot in syndication the following fall.
-In 1990, the series premiered as part of the lineup known as The Disney Afternoon, where it ran until 1993.
+The series premiered in March 1989 on The Disney Channel before moving into a regular slot in syndication in September of that year.
+A year later, in September 1990, the series became part of the newly-launched lineup The Disney Afternoon, where it ran new episodes until November of that year, and reruns until 1993.
 On October 2, 1995, Chip 'n Dale: Rescue Rangers began reruns on The Disney Channel as part of a two-hour programming block called "Block Party", airing weekdays in the late afternoon/early evening and which also included Darkwing Duck, TaleSpin and DuckTales.

 The show's opening theme was written (listed in the end credits as "words & music") by Mark Mueller, an ASCAP Award-winning pop music songwriter who also wrote the popular DuckTales theme song, and produced by Alf Clausen.
 The song performed over the title credits is sung by Jeff Pescetto (who also performed the DuckTales theme song).
 A full-length theme song was recorded by The Jets, a Minnesota pop group, and released on The Disney Afternoon soundtrack.